jonoco/Kyra/DOCS.md

 ####5.
 Grid
 ##### The grid holds all pathing information.
 It is the interface between the player and the walkable locations array.
-- the grid is processed via the Pathfinding.js
+- the grid is processed via the Pathfinding.js library
 - each room's grid is created by the Kyra Mapper utility

 ####6.
 Inventory